matthewferry/matthewferry.github.io/readme.md

 ```

 ### Write some markdown
 Add or modify markdown files in `src/` for pages you want to create.
-Files and
+File names
-directories are honored in the final route, e.g. `src/projects/index.md` will
+and directors become the route output, e.g. `src/foo.md` will
-become `/projects/index.html`.
+become `/foo/index.html` and `src/foo/bar.md` will become `/foo/bar/index.html`.

-### Publish
+### Deploy
-When ready to publish, stop the server, stage, commit, and push.
+When you're ready to deploy your changes, run the deploy script, `npm run deploy`.